 ADMN 404 assumes previous knowledge in the following subject areas (ACCT/FNCE, MKTG, ECON, ADMN/MGMT) and is recommended to be taken last or with the last set of courses in your program.
 ADMN 404 must be taken with AU.
 Transfer credit will not be awarded.

 If pursuing a professional accounting designation, options should be chosen in consultation with the provincial association of which you are applying.
 Confirm with your provincial association requirements before selecting.

-For more details, visit the Professional Accounting Education website.
+For more details, visit the Chartered Professional Accountant page of our website.

 Information effective January 1, 2020 to August 31, 2020.